Queensway hotels in London's Bayswater

-The heart of Bayswater is Queensway,running north-south from Hyde Park/Kensington Gardens.
+The heart of Bayswater is Queensway itself, running north-south from Hyde Park/Kensington Gardens.
 Queensway Underground Station is at its southern end opposite Kensington Gardens on the Bayswater Road which forms the northern perimeter of Hyde Park.
-Buses run every few minutes 24x7 and take 5 minutes to Oxford Street, London's busiest shopping street..
+Buses run every few minutes 24/7 and take 5 minutes to Oxford Street, London's busiest shopping street.

-Within Whiteleys, shops and restaurants are slightly more upmarket than the outlets all around.
+Within Whiteleys Queensway, shops and restaurants are slightly more upmarket than the outlets all around.
 On the top floor is a multiplex cinema plus some higher class restaurants including a very swish sushi restaurant.

-Laundrette - typical of the services and shops around Bayswater geared to the budget traveller
+Laundrette: shops around Bayswater are geared to the budget traveller

 The Post Office and a Boots pharmacist are also situated opposite Whiteleys Shopping Centre.